ssmolkin1/my-little-schemer/README.md

 - `/`
 - `%`

 All are equivalent to the JavaScript symbol, although usage follows Scheme syntax with the operator in the front: `(+ n m)` or `['+', 'n', 'm']` or `ss['+'](n, m)` , depending on the context you are writing in.
-Arithmetic functions are not restricted to integers.
+The number set is not restricted to integers.
 Rational numbers are allowed.

 Finally, there are the parsing and evaluation functions: